-Oxfam is supporting national and community civil society organisations to promote gender equality between women and men in Eastern Indonesia.
-Oxfam is focused on increasing women’s political participation, eradicating gender-based violence, and ensuring fair access to justice services.
-This seven year project (2013-2020) is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).
+Oxfam Australia is supporting national and community civil society organisations to promote gender equality in Eastern Indonesia by increasing women’s economic empowerment, promoting women’s political participation and leadership and reducing violence against women and girls.
+This two year project (2018-2020) is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 HOW YOU CAN HELP

 We know the best way to fight poverty and injustice is to help people help themselves.
 Change the lives of vulnerable communities in Indonesia and around the world today.